ammarfaizi2/sqli_chall_by_viloid_write_up/sqli_writeup.md

 ![error](./002.png)

-I was trying to bypass the Cloudflare's firewall, but no success.
+I was trying to bypass the Cloudflare's firewall with encoding, comment technique and many more, but no success.

 But then I realized that Cloudflare is just a DNS proxy.